eliasjnior/mudancas-economicas-reviews-frontend/README.md

-# Mudanças Econômicas Vue JSX
+# Mudanças Econômicas React

-This is a Vue app that will compile into a single file.
+This is a React app that will compile into a single file.
 This file will be loaded on the page and will render following components:

 ## Single review